 The program runs for five weeks in June and July each year, and students must be able to attend all five weeks in order to participate.
 This program also offers continued mentoring to students after they’ve participated, with the hope that they will eventually enter the healthcare profession.

-Each student is given a $1,200 clinical research stipend, but accommodation is not provided.
-The deadline for applications is March 1.
+Each student is given a $1,250 clinical research stipend, but accommodation is not provided.
+The deadline for applications is late March 2024.

 The Penn Summer Academies are subject-intensive programs that can be completed either in-person on the UPenn campus or online.
 There are a variety of courses students can take, including: